sarthak221995/ClearAudioX/README.md

    - Click video to ensure it's focused
    - Refresh the page
    - Check browser console for errors

-## Privacy
-This extension:
-- Does not collect any user data
-- Does not modify video content
-- Only processes audio locally
-- Requires no external services

 ## Development
 ### Setup